 Is Fish Countable or Uncountable?

 Fish is an animal that lives in rivers and seas and uses its fins and tail to swim.
-It can be both countable and uncountable.
-The noun fish in general has one form – fish.
-However, we can use the form fishes when referring to different kinds of fish.
+Interestingly, the noun fish can be both countable and uncountable, depending on how we use it.
+The basic form is fish, but we sometimes use fishes when talking about different species.

 - There is plenty of fish in the sea.